 Net worth, age, geography, etc. have almost no predictive value alone.
 The only indicator worth anything at all is loyalty to the organization.
 Why?
 Because only people who are truly and consistently loyal to an organization will be willing to make the organization a “member of their family” in the long run by including them in their wealth transfer plans.

 And here is the bottom line: The best indicator of loyalty is consistent patterns of giving in the annual fund.
 Nothing else matters.
 Not volunteer time.
-Not wealth.
-Not past capital gifts.
-Once this loyalty pattern is identified, all other factors — such as demographic information, wealth indicators, long-term volunteers — can be folded back in as additional factors that have incremental value in predicting whether someone is going to be a planned giving donor.
+Amount of wealth.
+Or past capital gifts.
+Once this nonprofit loyalty pattern is identified, all other factors — such as demographic information, wealth indicators, long-term volunteers — can be folded back in as additional factors that have incremental value in predicting whether someone is going to be a planned giving donor.
 But alone, these factors are worthless.
 They only have predictive value when placed against a loyal giving screen.

-That is why our approach has a 91% predictive value.
-No one else uses this approach.
-Yes, some are beginning to see the importance of consistent giving, but they do not analyze these patterns to the extent we do.
-If you produce a consecutive years giving report, it will only produce about 40% of our proprietary software that produces your list.
-That is because our analysis of giving patterns is much more sophisticated.
-And why is this predictive value so important?
-Because, once you identify your planned giving prospects with that degree of accuracy, then you can market to them consistently over time and maximize your results through visits and calls.
+A good nonprofit loyalty screening approach will give you a 90% predictive value.
+Yes, some are beginning to see the importance of consistent giving, but they do not analyze these patterns extensively.
+So make sure you identify your planned giving prospects with that degree of accuracy, then market to them consistently over time and maximize your results through visits and calls.